-Sebastopol meadowfoam is a California endangered plant species, which means that killing or possessing the plant is prohibited by the California Endangered Species Act (“CESA”).
+Sebastopol meadowfoam is a California endangered plant species, which means that killing or possessing the plant is prohibited by the California Endangered Species Act (CESA).
 The species is also listed as endangered under the federal Endangered Species Act.
 Sebastopol meadowfoam occurs naturally in Sonoma and Napa Counties with most populations located in the central and southern portions of the Santa Rosa Plain near the City of Santa Rosa.
 At the time of this page’s posting, the California Natural Diversity Database reported 37 occurrences of this species that are presumed to still exist.
+However, many of these occurrences have not been located in several years.
+According to the most recent Five Year Review by the U.S. Fish and Wildlife Service, all of the occurrences are within ten distinct hydrological populations.
 Sebastopol meadowfoam is a small annual plant with white flowers that appear April through May.
 Sebastopol meadowfoam is sometimes associated with Burke’s goldfields (Lasthenia burkei) and Sonoma sunshine (Blennosperma bakeri) which are also listed as endangered species under CESA.

 Populations of vernal pool plants such as Sebastopol meadowfoam are typically discontinuous and fragmented due to differences in climate, substrate, and topography, and are often restricted to very specific habitats and locations.
 These factors, coupled with urbanization and the conversion of land for agriculture, endanger many California vernal pool species with extinction.
 The biggest threat to Sebastopol meadowfoam continues to be urban development and conversion of land to viticulture or other intensive land uses, and the resulting habitat fragmentation.
 Sebastopol meadowfoam is also sensitive to land use changes that cause variations in hydrology and the duration of vernal pool inundation.
 Sebastopol meadowfoam is also threatened by increased runoff, frequent discing of land, breaking of the vernal pool hardpan, and activities that allow competing plant species to become established.
 Other threats include manipulation of normal gene flow resulting from restoration work, buildup of thatch in previously grazed areas, and the effects of climate change.